 Camp Ten Oaks

 Camp Ten Oaks works from a camper-centered, anti-oppressive, and anti-racist framework.
-Camp Ten Oaks strives to offer an environment as diverse as the campers who enjoy our camp programming.
+We strive to offer an environment as diverse as the campers who enjoy our programming.

 Role and responsibilities

-- The Craft Shack Coordinator is a Program Support Staff responsible for planning and preparing arts and crafts programming; working with the Camp Director, Assistant Director of Programming, and other camp volunteers to purchase or collect craft shack inventory; maintaining the craft shack building and inventory; delivering a crafty weeklong program and other craft shack programs throughout the week; and supporting counsellors to plan and deliver their own creative programming.
+- The Craft Centre Coordinator is a Program Staff responsible for planning and preparing arts and crafts programming; working with the Camp Director, Assistant Director of Operations, and other camp staff to purchase or collect craft shack inventory; maintaining the craft centre building and inventory; delivering a crafty weeklong program and other craft centre programs throughout the week; and supporting counsellors to plan and deliver their own creative programming.

 - Assist with program planning, set-up, and delivery.

-- Replace camp volunteers unable to attend camp at the last minute or unable to stay throughout the duration of the program.
+- Replace camp staff unable to attend camp at the last minute or unable to stay throughout the duration of the program.

 Skills and Qualifications